-The rules on investments are double check.
-Contact your local desk and they will guide you.
+The rules on investments are complex, so it is always good to double check.
+Contact your local independence specialist or help desk and they will guide you.

 Conflicts can take many forms.
 Consult when the following kinds of situations arise: